Undocumented and Experiencing Abuse: What Are My Rights?

 U.S. citizenship is not a requirement to apply for Crime Victim Compensation (in most states).

-If you are an undocumented victim of a violent crime, you may be able to qualify for Crime Victim Compensation.
+If you are undocumented and experiencing abuse, or another violent crime, you may be able to qualify for Crime Victim Compensation.
 Crime Victim Compensation is a federal program that can help victims of violent crimes receive financial assistance to pay for medical expenses, lost wages, counseling, and/or funeral or burial costs.
 Each state and U.S. territory varies in eligibility requirements.
 However, U.S. citizenship is not a requirement to apply for compensation, with the exception of Missouri and Nebraska.
 If you’d like to talk more about the process of applying for Crime Victim Compensation, you can chat anonymously with an advocate at Victim Connect.

 I don’t have the financial resources to pay for therapy.